Mama Told Me Not to Come: Other versions

 P. J. Proby recorded one of the earliest takes on the song in 1967, followed by Three Dog Night's 1970 hit.
 Also in 1970, American singer-songwriter Odetta covered the song on her album "Odetta Sings".
 It has also been recorded by a diverse range of artists, including Wilson Pickett, Lou Rawls, The Wolfgang Press, Yo La Tengo, The Slackers, and Paul Frees (as W.C.
 Fields) accompanied by The Animals' Lazlo Bane.
 Jazz singer Roseanna Vitro included it in her 2011 collection The Music of Randy Newman.
 A 1970 cover by The Jackson 5 was released on Come and Get It: The Rare Pearls.

 Tea Leaf Green and Widespread Panic have performed this song live.
 In 1971, the comic singer Patrick Topaloff released a French version named Maman, viens me chercher.

 Soundtrack appearances

 Three Dog Night's version is used to great effect in the 1997 Paul Thomas Anderson film Boogie Nights, playing as Eddie Adams first arrives at Jack Horner's home after Eddie's fight with his mother.

 It would also later appear in Terry Gilliam's 1998 movie adaptation of Hunter S. Thompson's 1972 gonzo novel Fear and Loathing in Las Vegas.
-Due to the song's upbeat, paranoid mood, it was used for the scene of obsessively drug-using protagonists Raoul Duke and Dr. Gonzo escaping a "District Attorneys convention on narcotics and dangerous drugs".
+Due to the song's upbeat, paranoid mood, it was used for the scene of obsessively drug-using protagonist Raoul Duke deciding to abandon his trashed and over-billed hotel room.
 It also appears as the last song in the movie's G-rated trailer, mainly accompanying Duke's wild car ride to have Dr. Gonzo catch a plane in time, a scene where in the R-rated trailer and in the actual film, Viva Las Vegas by Dead Kennedys was used instead.